Drugs, alcohol and mental health - Introduction

-You may use drugs to help you to deal with the symptoms of your illness.
-Or you may use them because they make you feel good.
-Whatever your reason, using drugs can have a long-term negative effect on you.
-The possible long-term effects include the following.
+People use drugs and drink alcohol for lots of different reasons.
+Whatever your reason, using drugs or alcohol may have a long-term negative effect on you.
+The possible long-term effects include the following:

-- Feeling like you have to take the drug ('dependence')
+- Feeling like you must use the drug or alcohol ('dependence').

-Using drugs can make it take longer for your mental health to get better.
+It may take longer for your mental health to get better if you use drugs or alcohol.
 Drugs can make you more unwell and more likely to try and harm yourself or take your own life.

-Using drugs could give you a mental illness that you didn't have before.
-For example, research has shown that cannabis can increase your chances of getting schizophrenia.
+There is also some evidence that using some drugs may cause mental illness in the first place.
+For example, research has shown that cannabis can increase your chances of developing schizophrenia.